zerovain/SORT/docs/index.rst

 ---------------------

-``result.W`` contains nonnegative spatial activities and ``result.Q`` contains the corresponding gene loadings.
-Component 0 is the fitted background in the paper analyses.
-A learned component is a gene-expression program and should not automatically be interpreted as a cell type, pathway or causal effect.
+``result.W`` contains nonnegative spatial activities and ``result.Q`` contains the corresponding gene weights.
+The requested number of components includes one background component.
+The first component (Python index 0, reported as GEP00 in the manuscript) captures broad background expression; the remaining components are the signal GEPs used for biological interpretation.

 Reproducibility and paper analyses
 ----------------------------------